ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

     "pathToPrintCss"  - Customized Print CSS Style sheets "pathToHelp"      - Customized Help pages

 Adding the global-settings property to the “VWA settings” file w2hparms.js provides the pointers to the customized components located within the “option” directory as identified by the /option/ pathname.
 In the sample above customised CSS, Javascript and Help element pointers are defined.
-For further details see :ref:`"Customising Virtel using the Option pathname" <#_V457UG_customizing_with_option>`.
+For further details see :ref:`"Customisation Modes"<#_V457UG_customizing_with_option>`.

 .. danger:: Updating w2hparm.js in the default W2H-DIR directory is not recommended as changes will be overwritten by maintenance or future Virtel release updates.
 Keep customized elements sucha as w2hparm.js in the CLI-DIR directory.